alem-platform/sprint-js/story06/cache-manager/README.md

 ### Instructions

-Fix the variable hoisting and block scope issues in this cache implementation.
+Fix the variable hoisting, block scope and other issues in this cache implementation.

 ```js
 // BROKEN CODE